adamcath/haute-codeture/haute-codeture.md

             // great!
         }

+        // (did everything we expected to happen happen?)
         EasyMock.verify(dbConn, shipmentManager);

         // Note: in pratice there are a few tricks to make it read even cleaner